Employment Supports/

 Has your medical condition improved and are you participating in a vocational rehabilitation or similar program, or are you a student with an individualized education plan (IEP)?

-Do you have a disability and need additional resources or accommodations?
+Are you or were you in foster care, have a disability and need additional resources or accommodations?

 Are there youth with disabilities in your family?